24900297/Non-Inverting-Amplifier-Using-Proteus/README.md

 •	Output is amplified without phase reversal.
 •	Practical values are close to theoretical values.
 ## Viva Questions
-1. What is a Non-Inverting Amplifier?
+1.What is a Non-Inverting Amplifier?

+A non-inverting amplifier is an op-amp configuration in which the input signal is applied to the non-inverting (+) terminal, and the output is fed back to the inverting (−) terminal through a feedback network.
+The output voltage is in phase with the input voltage.
-2. What is the gain formula?
+2.What is the gain formula?

+  Av = 1 + (Rf / R1)

+  Where:
+  Rf = Feedback resistor
+  R1 = Resistor connected to ground

-3. Why is output in phase?
+3.Why is output in phase?

+  Because the input is applied to the non-inverting (+) terminal, so there is no phase reversal.

-4. What happens if Rf increases?
+4.What happens if Rf increases?

+  If Rf increases, gain increases and output voltage increases.

-5. What is the input impedance of non-inverting amplifier?
+5.What is the input impedance of non-inverting amplifier?

+  Input impedance is very high (ideally infinite).
+  Practical value is around 1MΩ to 10MΩ.